Increasing the credibility and validation of flow solutions

 The needs of every customer are different.
 Offering bespoke, customizable solutions to improve material flow is one of Pesmel’s clear strengths.
 But identifying and addressing the specific requirements of a given project require a lot of planning and cooperation.
-To bring to life the vision shared between the customer and Pesmel, simulation is used in the early engineering phase to accurately analyze material flow in a given location.
+To bring the vision shared between the customer and Pesmel to life, simulation is used in the early engineering phase to accurately analyze material flow in a given location.

 Understanding the process and optimizing the solution

 “The simulation is not a separate product,” explains Eero Anttila, “but an integral part of our offering.
 We use it with our customers to design, develop, optimize, and validate our logistics systems.”

 For the customer, simulation makes it easy to visualize the solution and approve it prior to making further investments.
 For Pesmel, the data gathered provides greater understanding of the customer’s process and integration needs, which allows solution optimization.